pr0g/as/README.md

 quat_t q = mat3::to_quaternion(m); // free
 ```

 When you type `mat3::` in an IDE you'll get the list of all operations supported for `mat33_t`.
 Another idea (which is perhaps more contentious) is to put all common/generic matrix operations in the `mat` namespace, and specific operations (like `rotation_xyz`) in the `mat3` namespace.
-This might actually hinder discoverabilty in certain cases but I like the preciseness of the grouping so again this will remain until I've had a chance to start hating it 😉.
+This might actually make things slightly harder to find in certain cases but I like the preciseness of the grouping so again this will remain until I've had a chance to start hating it 😉.

 ### Specializations